microsoft/vscode-docs/docs/containers/ssh.md

     ssh-add id_ecdsa
     ```

 - Windows 10 build 1909 and older are affected by [an issue that prevents SSH from getting to your identities after Windows OS update](https://github.com/PowerShell/Win32-OpenSSH/issues/1234).
-The workaround is to add a dummy service entry (run the following from administrative command prompt window):
+The workaround is to add a dummy service entry to system configuration.
+Run the following from administrative command prompt window:

     ```shell
     sc create sshd binPath=C:\Windows\System32\OpenSSH\ssh.exe